tpersp/PiViewer/README.md

 PiViewer is a lightweight, easy-to-configure slideshow viewer and controller designed for Raspberry Pi OS.
 It leverages [mpv](https://mpv.io/) for fullscreen image display and uses a Flask web interface to manage settings and media—now with automatic multi-monitor support.

-> **Note:** This project was developed and tested on a Raspberry Pi 4 running Raspberry Pi OS Lite 64bit.
+> **Note:** This project was developed and tested on Pi 4 and Pi Zero2w running Raspberry Pi OS Lite 32bit and 64bit.

 ## Features